markusrenoldner/science-notes/Jordan Normalform.md

 $\lambda_i$ is an eigenvalue and $a,b,c,d$ are either 1 or 0, depending on the geometric multiplicity of the eigenvalues.

-## interpretation of the matrix strucure:
+## Interpretation of the matrix strucure:

 The geometric multiplicity defines how many "Jordan blocks" the matrix has.
 A Jordan block is the largest square submatrix centered around several instances of the same eigenvalue, and whose upper triangle entries are all 1.